Get Tech Tips

 Troubleshooting Advanced Systems

 This article was written by Senior Refrigeration Tech Jeremy Smith.
-Before we get to it I want to remind you that ALL of the tech tips are available in alphabetical order HERE – it’s a great link to share with other techs, HVAC business owners, Trade school students etc… you can feel free to share these anywhere.
+Before we get to it, I want to remind you that ALL of the tech tips are available in chronological order HERE, and you can sort through them alphabetically by selecting the letters and numbers above the tips.
+It's a great link to share with other techs, HVAC business owners, trade school students, etc. You can feel free to share these anywhere.

-Alright, maybe “advanced” isn't the right thing to call this little tidbit, maybe it should be “troubleshooting and information sharing in the digital age….”
+All right, maybe “advanced” isn't the right thing to call this little tidbit.
+Maybe it should be “troubleshooting and information sharing in the digital age.”

 So, how is a tech supposed to remember all of this stuff?

-If you're feeling particularly generous, within Google Drive, you can share that information with coworkers and other techs.
-You can either allow them to contribute to the library or just to view
+If you're feeling particularly generous, you can share that information with co-workers and other techs within Google Drive.
+You can either allow them to contribute to the library or just view it.

-You know what's better than having a good memory? having good resources.
-Oh and reading… you pretty much can't be a good tech tech nowadays if you never read.
+Do you know what's better than having a good memory?
+Having good resources.
+Oh, and reading.
+You pretty much can't be a good tech nowadays if you never read.